A Simple Guide to Family Meal Planning on a Budget

 - I like to use some of the rotisserie chicken to make high protein chicken burritos for lunches throughout the week.

-Hey friends, please don’t forget to follow me over on Instagram!
-I post more photos and ideas over there.
 Sharing this post on Facebook or Pinterest is another great way you can help me out at no cost to you.
 Thank you!

-Weekly Meal Plan
+Weekly Family Meal Plan

 Now that you have spent a little time prepping what you have on hand for the week, it’s time to actually plan out your meals.
 You now have a wonderful starting point based off what you just prepped!
+This will save you so much time throughout the week.

-Write out the days of the week on a paper (or use our free family meal planning printable), and go ahead and spread out the things you just prepped throughout your week.
 Now continue looking through your pantry and refrigerator, noting what else you need to use up.
 This is the best starting place for meal planning.
 Using what you have already have will save your budget and cut the food waste.
-Start thinking of meals and adding them to your meal plan.

 Once your meal plan is complete, start making your grocery list based off what you need to complete the rest of the recipes throughout the week.